 The Arctic Research Foundation notified the Canadian government of the find on September 11, 2016.
 Parks Canada’s UAT, delayed three days by bad weather, sailed to Terror Bay to verify the identity of the wreck.

 Three days of diving during difficult conditions turned up numerous clues.
 Images were checked against copies of 19th century ship drawings.
 Specific elements such as the double-wheeled helm and iron bow sheathings could only belong to one of Franklin’s ships.
 On September 18, Parks Canada confirmed the wreck was the missing HMS Terror.

 HMS Terror had come to rest in a sheltered bay.
 The considerable depth and relatively calm waters have kept it largely intact.
 Archaeologists noted some hatches and windows were closed—and some window glass was still in place.

 “It’s an extremely exciting wreck site to contemplate,” said Ryan Harris, the Parks Canada archaeologist who had been working on the project since 2008.
 “I think our initial questions relate to why it’s there.”

 Exploration of HMS Terror continues.
-During the 2017 Arctic spring, UAT scientists, together with the Gjoa Haven Hunters and Trappers Association, set up an ice camp on Terror Bay.
-They cut holes in the ice through which they dropped remotely operated vehicles to collect photos and videos.
+During the 2017 Arctic spring, UAT scientists, together with Inuit from the Gjoa Haven Hunters and Trappers Association, set up an ice camp on Terror Bay.
+The Inuit expertly cut holes in the ice through which the researchers dropped remotely operated vehicles to collect photos and videos.
 Their observations raise many questions.
 Although some of the hatches are closed, others are open.
 It appears a small boat went down with the ship.
 The ship was not left at anchor.
 The most tantalizing question of all may be how HMS Terror got there.